-The Company does not currently have a board skills matrix setting out the mix of skills and diversity that the board currently has or is looking to achieve in its membership.
-As such, the Company does not operate in accordance with ASX Corporate Governance Principle 2.2.
+The Company has a board skills matrix setting out the mix of skills and diversity that the board currently has or is looking to achieve in its membership.
+As such, the Company operates in accordance with ASX Corporate Governance Principle 2.2.